 From epic historical books to modern dialogues about the psychology of racism, explore this collection of Black History Month must-reads.

-A brilliant and surprising account of the coming of the American Civil War, showing the crucial role of slaves who escaped to Mexico.
+A “gripping and poignant” (Wall Street Journal) account of the coming of the American Civil War, showing the crucial role of slaves who escaped to Mexico

 —New York Times

 Faces at the Bottom of the Well

 Foreword by Michelle Alexander

 The groundbreaking, “eerily prophetic, almost haunting” work on American racism and the struggle for racial justice (Michelle Alexander, author of The New Jim Crow).